Marcellino d'Atri: Memoirs

 Marcellino d'Atri's memoirs were an Italian version of his previous memoirs in Portuguese, which had been lost when his ship was captured on the way to Italy.

 They give much useful information about the Kongo at that time, although flawed by his lack of understanding of the local cultures.

 Marcellino wrote an account of a sangamento he had witnessed in 1696.

 This was a ceremonial martial dance in which the temporal and religious rulers displayed their power and the ordinary people paid homage.

 He described the political situation and the efforts of the missionaries to help Pedro IV reunify the country.

 He gave many Kongo language terms, described tropical fruits and medicinal plants, and described the effects of the slave trade.

-He betrayed typical European prejudice about the African people, whom he thought were barbaric, liars, thieves, lustful and ungrateful.
+He betrayed typical European prejudice about the African people, who he thought were barbaric, liars, thieves, lustful and ungrateful.

 However, Father Marcellino recounted a story he had been told in 1695 by the Kongolese prince Francisco de Menezes Nkanka a Makaya.

 The prince had been captured by the Portuguese at the Battle of Mbwila and raised in Luanda until he was in his twenties.

 He told Marcellino he had become too much like the Portuguese, and could never become a king because he would take for himself and not share with others.

 His people would say "How could we support laws so different from our own, since we are accustomed to eat everything we have in one day, without leaving any for tomorrow?"
 Marcellino confirmed the truth of what Menezes had said, and that great generosity was considered a high virtue among the Kongolese.

 In 1698 Pedro IV gave Marcellino a young woman as a slave.

 She was the daughter of the king's standard bearer, and had been enslaved to punish her father for losing the royal standard.

 Marcellino noted that in Africa slaves often served in high positions.

 They were subject to various limitations, but were not seriously concerned about their status.

 They were allowed to visit their families and then return to their servitude.